ryokochang/php_eng_code_test/README.md

 >Just to bypass CSRF checking for ease of testing on postman

 - app/Policies/UserPolicy.php:
->Laravel uses policy to control permissions, So I created two function to validate login and status change
+>Laravel uses policy to control permissions, So I applied it and created two functions to validate login and status change

 - app/Providers/AuthServiceProvider.php:
 >Changed to register UserPolicy to User model